About Our Correspondents

 Lisa Keen has been reporting news for gay audiences since 1979 and, for 18 years, was editor of one of the nation’s most respected gay newspapers, The Washington Blade (and its eventual sister paper, The New York Blade).
 She was one of the first reporters for a gay newspaper to cover the national Democratic convention, one of the first to be credentialed to cover the White House, and one of the only reporters to carefully analyze gay voting trends.

 She won the Silver Gavel Award from the American Bar Association for her coverage of an anti-gay initiative in Colorado and its subsequent landmark U.S. Supreme Court decision in Romer v.
 Evans.
 And she won a Society of Professional Journalists award for her series of interviews — from diagnosis to death — with one of the first gay men to develop AIDS in the early 1980s.
+In 2014, she was inducted into the Hall of Fame of the National Lesbian & Gay Journalists Association.

 She has published commentary in The Washington Post, written environmental news for The Nature Conservancy magazine, and reported local news for the Boston Globe.
 She began her freelance work in 2001, with the sale of the Blade, and currently covers major legal and political stories for gay news outlets around the country.